The Frost Report: Cast and writers

 The main cast were Frost, Corbett, Cleese, Barker, Sheila Steafel, and Nicky Henson.
 Musical interludes were provided by Julie Felix, while Tom Lehrer also performed songs in a few episodes.

 Writers and performers on The Frost Report later worked on many other television shows.
-They included Bill Oddie and Tim Brooke-Taylor (of The Goodies), Barry Cryer, Ronnie Barker, Ronnie Corbett, Dick Vosburgh, Spike Mullins (who would write Corbett's Two Ronnies monologues), Antony Jay (Yes Minister and Yes Prime Minister), and future Python members Graham Chapman, John Cleese, Eric Idle, Terry Jones, and Michael Palin.
+They included Bill Oddie and Tim Brooke-Taylor (of The Goodies), Barry Cryer, Ronnie Barker, Ronnie Corbett, Dick Vosburgh, Spike Mullins (who would write Corbett's Two Ronnies monologues), Antony Jay (Yes Minister and Yes Prime Minister), and future Monty Python members Graham Chapman, John Cleese, Eric Idle, Terry Jones, and Michael Palin.
 It was while working on The Frost Report that the future Pythons developed their writing style.
 The established comedy writer Marty Feldman, as well as the Frank Muir and Denis Norden partnership, were also contributors to the programme.

 A special compilation from series 1, titled "Frost over England" (featuring the classic Cleese/Barker/Corbett class sketch, which parodied the British class system) won the Rose d'Or at the 1967 Montreux festival.
 A special one-off reunion was broadcast on Easter Monday (24 March) 2008.
 It ran for ninety minutes and was followed by "Frost over England".